Budibase/website/content/blog/open-source-development-tools/index.md

 ##### Good documentation

 Software development is complicated, and some software development tools are complex.
 I can accept this, and I can take a lousy UI and, in some cases, bad UX, but if the docs are lacking, I'm not going to use the tool.
+Open-source projects generally have highly detailed documentation.

 ##### It integrates well with other tooling

-Most developers rely on a particular workflow to complete their tasks.
-These workflows can include several tools, including Github, Slack, AWS, etc. Therefore, it's critical when deciding on a dev tool you consider its integrations and how it will fit within your workflow - and improve it!
+Most developers rely on a particular workflow to complete their tasks, with different version control systems, programming languages, continuous integration solutions, and more.
+These workflows can include several tools, including Github, Slack, AWS, etc. Therefore, it’s critical when deciding on a dev tool you consider its integrations and how it will fit within your workflow - and improve it!

 ##### Good community